-- (3) The permittee shall also submit the monitoring results with laboratory reports, including quality assurance/quality control data; effluent flow calculations; and any additional treatment strategies to be implemented based on monitoring results. - (4) Should there be no discharges during the monitoring period, the discharge monitoring report form shall so state. - (5) Discharge Monitoring Reports shall be submitted in compliance with Federal eReporting Rule requirements.

-Permittees shall switch from traditional paper Discharge Monitoring Reporting to electronic reporting upon written notification by the director. - (b) Monitoring Report or a basic water quality criteria specified in section 6(b) of this general permit;
+- (F) When NODI(Q) or NODI(B) is reported for a parameter, the laboratory's numeric ML and MDL for that parameter shall also be noted on the DMR or on an attachment. - (4) The permittee shall also submit the monitoring results with laboratory reports, including quality assurance/quality control data; effluent flow calculations; and any additional treatment strategies to be implemented based on monitoring results. - (5) Should there be no discharges during the monitoring period, the discharge monitoring report form shall so state. - (6) Discharge Monitoring Reports shall be submitted in compliance with Federal eReporting Rule requirements.
+Permittees shall switch from traditional paper Discharge Monitoring Reporting to electronic reporting upon written notification by the director. - (b) Monitoring Report